 Three of Mary’s seven sorrows are the flight into Egypt, the prophecy of Simeon, and the loss of the Child Jesus for three days.
 Each are found in the joyful mysteries – one shortly after the nativity of Jesus, one at the presentation of Jesus in the temple, and the last one before the finding of Jesus in the temple.
 It always strikes me as the greatest mystery that these great sorrows of Mary would be folded into her greatest joys.

 The Our Father beads are reminiscent of the earth and the simplicity of the hidden life of the Holy Family.
-They are adorned only with copper and white seed beads while the rest of the rosary is spaced with reflective gold beads that accent the natural shimmer fo the jade Hail Mary beads.
+It is adorned only with copper and white seed beads while the rest of the rosary is spaced with reflective gold beads that accent the natural shimmer fo the jade Hail Mary beads.
+Not many of us are famous – we live the simple, hidden life every day.
+Can you go deeper in the simplicity, and walk with Mary, Joseph and Jesus throughout your day?

 The center piece is a two-tone gold and silver Benedictine medal.
 If you don’t know about the St. Benedict medals you should go look up the history; it’s fascinating.
 Among other things, the medal is a symbol of protection against demons and temptation with the initials of the Latin exorcism inscribed around the outside – “Begone Satan!
 Never tempt me with your vanities!
 What you offer me is evil.
 Drink the poison yourself.”
 Every time you reach for this rosary, remind yourself of your dignity as children of Christ and of the power of prayer against spiritual attack.